HelmholtzAI-Consultants-Munich/NMOs-Contraction/README.md

 # NMOs-Contraction

 ## Description
-The aim of this project is to analyse the contraction of neuromuscular organoids developed from induced pluripotent stem cells coming from healthy individual and patients with neuromuscular diseases.
-Specifically, we focus on organoids from patients with spinal muscular atrophy where contraction of muscle is severely affected.
+This project aims to analyze the contraction of neuromuscular organoids developed from induced pluripotent stem cells coming from healthy individuals and patients with neuromuscular diseases.
+Specifically, we focus on organoids from patients with spinal muscular atrophy where the contraction of the muscle is severely affected.

-The appraoch is devided in two main step: the time series extraction and the time series analysis.
+The approach is divided into two main steps: the time series extraction and the time series analysis.

 The **time series extraction** consists of the following steps: